FAQs

 The best way to apply is with your finger.

+as dryness improves.
 Some women begin daily and then switch to every other day after dryness improves.

 - 09